 TECHNOLOGY: Your participation in this class is technology free, meaning that you cannot use a laptop to take notes unless you have CAR accommodations.
 This technology free rule includes cell phones.
 If your phone rings in class, I will answer it and ten (10) points will be taken from that week's assignment.
 Also if you are caught texting, you will also lose ten (10) points from that week's assignment.
 I reserve the right to publicly mock you for violating these rules.
-Class is only 3 hours, with periodic breaks, so give your thumbs and your eyes a rest.
+Class is only an hour and 20 minutes, give your thumbs and your eyes a rest.